Non-smooth paths having unit speed with respect to the Kobayashi metric, and their applications: Abstract

 \section{Abstract}

-In this paper, we investigate the question of whether a non-constant absolutely continuous path can be reparametrised as being unit speed with respect to the Kobayashi metric.
+We investigate the question of whether a non-constant absolutely continuous path can be reparametrized to be of unit speed with respect to the Kobayashi metric and be absolutely continuous.
 Even when the answer is ``Yes,'' which isn't always the case, its proof involves some subtleties.
-We answer the above question and discuss a small application to Kobayashi geometry.
+We answer the above question and discuss several applications.